hosunkang/marker_landing/README.md

 ArUco based Quad-copter auto-landing system
 =============
-*single asterisks*This project is vision base system for Quad-copter auto-laning system *single asterisks*H/W system will be updated
+- This project is vision base system for Quad-copter auto-laning system
+- H/W system will be updated
-*single asterisks*Now code is only in vision system on python
+- Now code is only in vision system on python

 REQUIREMENTS
 -------------
-*single asterisks*This project uses Intel realsense camera L515 *single asterisks*openCV + ArUco marker detection system
+- This project uses Intel realsense camera L515
+- openCV + ArUco marker detection system

 USAGE
 -------------